harness-community/harness-community.github.io/website/blog/2022-10-09-git-connector/git-connector.md

     1. Account
     2. Repository

-    What’s most intriguing and where first time user’s like me made a mistake is selecting the connection type,  so the suggested method is HTTP for first timers for ease of use and you can fetch this URL for your repository directly from the search bar of your browser or from local clone information available in the repository, which has the following format ``https://github.com/<account-name>`` for account URL’s type and ``https://github.com/<account-name>/<repository-name>`` for Repository URLs.
+    What’s most intriguing and where first time user’s like me, made a mistake is selecting the connection type,  so the suggested method is HTTP for first timers for ease of use and you can fetch this URL for your repository directly from the search bar of your browser or from local clone information available in the repository, which has the following format ``https://github.com/<account-name>`` for account URL’s type and ``https://github.com/<account-name>/<repository-name>`` for Repository URLs.

     ![Details](./details.png)